-Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, especially in the shoulders.
+Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, especially in the shoulders and hips.
 Signs and symptoms of polymyalgia rheumatica (pol-e-my-AL-juh rue-MAT-ih-kuh) usually begin quickly and are worse in the morning.

-This condition is related to another inflammatory called giant cell arteritis.
+This condition is related to another inflammatory condition called giant cell arteritis.
 Giant cell arteritis can cause headaches, vision difficulties, jaw pain and scalp tenderness.
 It's possible to have both conditions together.

 The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and might include:

 - Aches or pain in your shoulders

 - Aches or pain in your neck, upper arms, buttocks, hips or thighs

 - Stiffness in affected areas, particularly in the morning or after being inactive for a time

 - Limited range of motion in affected areas

 - Pain or stiffness in your wrists, elbows or knees

 You might also have more-general signs and symptoms, including:

 - Mild fever